craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 For an example of how the macros are used when modeling your content, the website_editorial blueprint uses some of the macros available in the content type ``Article``.

-The section :ref:`newIa-item-specific-dependencies` above details the use of some of the macros in the website_editorial blueprint, content type ``Article``.
+The section :ref:`item-specific-dependencies` above details the use of some of the macros in the website_editorial blueprint, content type ``Article``.

    .. note::
       For both the ``parentPath`` and ``parentPath[index]`` macros, the path starts **without** ``/site/website`` and ``/site/components``.